luca-nik/mev_agent/exercises/second/Exercise2.md

 ```

 ## Discussion
 The code I am running in this exercise is the same of the previous.
-Thus, we are trying to maximize the surplus along all the simlpe paths connecting `USDC`\`USDT`, which in this case is just one.
+Thus, we are trying to maximize the surplus along all the simlpe paths connecting `USDC`/`USDT`, which in this case is just one.
 Given the almost equal liquidity of the two tokens in the `UNISWAP_USDC_USDT` pool at the time I gathered the data, the amount of `USDC` tokens bought is not extremely high.

 However, this is an ideal condition.